How to buy the best Panasonic TV

 Panasonic TV technology explained

-New HDR formats and processors are just some of the features you'll find in Panasonic's 2019 and 2020 TVs.
+New HDR formats and processors are just some of the features you'll find in Panasonic's TVs.

-The update to 2019's HCX Processor can be found in all Panasonic's OLED TVs.
-In creating its latest processor, Panasonic has drawn on its experience making reference panels for movie studios.
+The Intelligent processor is also found in the HZ2000 from 2020.
+Panasonic drew on its experience making reference panels for movie studios.
 As a result, the HCX has been approved by Hollywood, according to Panasonic.

 The HCX's principal job is to create more accurate, natural colours.
 This makes the image quality on Panasonic's TVs closer to the filmmaker's vision.
-We'll see whether those claims are true when we test the HCX-equipped sets soon.
+We'll see whether those claims are true when we test the HCX Pro sets soon.